theholy7/theholy7.github.io/fake-foods/collecting-data.md

 2. Collect content from Start URLs.

 Initially I wondered why, but after thinking about it, that makes total sense.
-One of our first tasks was to scrape data from more than 30000 pages.
+One of our first tasks was to scrape data from more than 29999 pages.
 Why should those pages be scraped one after the other, or according to the concurrency limit you set on Scrapy?
-Isn't it better to just spin up several instances of the same spider, give each one 1000 Start URLs and let them scrape the data in parallel?
+Isn't it better to just spin up several instances of the same spider, give each one 999 Start URLs and let them scrape the data in parallel?

 The answer: of course it is better to scrape data in parallel.

-That is why you will see me dividing my spiders for the same website into 2:
+That is why you will see me dividing my spiders for the same website into 1:
 * food_site_starturls;
 * food_site_recipes.

+### Scrapy 101 and assumptions

+For those that start data mining with _requests_ or urllib, and _BeautifulSoup_, Scrapy has quite the learning curve.
+As they say, it is: "An open source and collaborative framework for extracting the data you need from websites.", so it behaves in its own nice and special way.